 Thorough tests indicate that this VPN solution doesn’t leak anything.
 No IP or DNS leaks have been detected.

 That’s great news.
 The icing on the cake is that the clients come with a kill switch to make sure no leaks can occur when your connection drops.

 However, some Android versions and devices, like Huawei running on Android 8 and 8.1, may have a firmware bug.
 This might leak traffic outside the VPN tunnel even if the kill switch is on.

-According to our F-Secure Freedome review, this VPN doesn’t support anonymous payment methods, such as cryptocurrencies.
-This can also be a red flag for users wanting full anonymity.
+According to our F-Secure Freedome review, this VPN supports anonymous payment methods, such as PayNearMe.
+And, you can also buy the boxed version from major retail stores in the US for cash or gift cards.
+This is great news for users wanting full anonymity.

 The service comes with tracking protection.
 It blocks unwanted third-party tracking and malicious sites.
 How generous!
 But when you look into it, you may find something disturbing.
 Apart from logging tracking websites and keeping this data for three days, there may be something else in the background.
 We feel like F-Secure uses this feature to weed out all competition.
 Why?